ansuyachauhan/updater/README.md

 ● What additional testing approaches/methodologies would you use given the time and resources?
 I would  like to add Accessibility testing in the same framework.
-Somthing i haven't tried yet.
+The end goal is to build a reliable regression test which give a very good coverage and runs on every PR across all the apps.